On this page:

 Resolve your application online 24/7

 The mission of the VRB is to deliver justice by listening to veterans and making high quality decisions in a timely, cost effective and efficient way.

-The VRB is now trialling online dispute resolution (ODR) to increase veterans' access to justice by providing a modern, simple, efficient, user-friendly and accessible forum for veterans, current serving members and their families seeking review of decisions that affect their interests.
+The VRB offers online dispute resolution (ODR) to increase veterans' access to justice by providing a modern, simple, efficient, user-friendly and accessible forum for veterans, current serving members and their families seeking review of decisions that affect their interests.

 ODR lets current serving members, veterans and their families resolve applications when and where it's convenient for them.
 This could be at home, at work or on a phone.